BlogCustomer Experience

 The retail customer experience after the pandemic

-Over the last two years, businesses around the world have undergone more change than in the previous two decades combined.
+During the pandemics, businesses around the world underwent more change than in the previous two decades combined.
 While being an incredible hardship, this also made entrepreneurs more adaptable.
 The pandemic showed retailers how quickly a world that appears "stable" can turn itself upside down.
 The only companies left standing after the pandemic are those that passed the test.

 spending habits after the pandemic